 commented that it really is a biscuit recipe.
 This rather appeals to me as I am a Brit passing off a biscuit recipe as a scone, whilst a biscuit in the UK is the name we Brits give to a cookie!

 The original recipe calls for each disk to be divided into six, which yields 18.

 I think eight gives a better size and a very pleasing two dozen.

-- 3 cups flour and 4 1/2 teaspoons baking powder or 3 cups self raising and no baking powder
+- 3 cups flour and 4 1/2 teaspoons baking powder mixed together before adding the wet ingredients or 3 cups self raising and no baking powder

 - 2 cups heavy cream (pint)